kevinlmf/kevinlmf/README.md

-# Hi, I'm Mengfan Long
+# About me

-Master’s student in Applied Statistics at the University of Michigan.
+Hi,I am Mengfan Long,a Master’s student in Applied Statistics at the University of Michigan.
 Pursuing **2026 full-time roles** in:
 - Quantitative Researcher
 - Quant Developer